baupen/web/README.md

 - check n+1 problem when querying for issues; need to join other entities? (when generating report, querying construction site, map, issue)
 - fix construction site query for events

-Frontend:
-- Data: Preload construction site data with dedicated js file, replace data injection by store for this general data.

 fix behaviour:
 - When construction manager is POSTed, if email already exists, generic error is thrown.